asim443/Task-Management-System/README.md

 # How to use the project and how to access the database?
 This project uses the database mysql through xampp control panel.
 This project contains three tables which are "users", "tasks" and "completedtasks".
-# Now the users table will made like this:
+# the users table will made like this:
 create table users(
 userid int primary key auto_increment, fullname varchar(255),